mdxprograms/nixpkgs/README.md

 ```

 5. Create a `.envrc` with `use nix` as its content in each project that uses nix and run `direnv allow .` within the project to allow direnv to auto enable and disable nix packages for the project.
+   Anything inside of `shell.nix` within a project directory will be available when running `nix-shell shell.nix`